6 May 2022

-I lead Kew’s research on the ecological function of plant and fungal chemicals, the interactions that plant chemicals mediate between plants and other organisms and the potential to use plants sustainably for enhancing ecosystems and improving horticulture.
+I am also Head of the Biological Chemistry research group with a focus on the ecological function of plant chemicals, especially those that mediate interactions between plants and insects and the potential to use plants sustainably for enhancing ecosystem services and developing sustainable food systems through agroecology and sustainable crop production.

 I hold a dual role as Professor of Plant Chemistry at the Natural Resources Institute, University of Greenwich.